 Biography

 In spring 2024, Jan Liebermann attracted considerable attention when he performed all six of Johann Sebastian Bach’s trio sonatas in several concerts – entirely from memory.
-Nearly an hour and a half of music, these works represent a true challenge for any organist.
 The young newcomer immediately turned to his next major undertaking: Marcel Dupré’s highly virtuosic Trois Préludes et Fugues, which he likewise performed multiple times from memory.
-The organist from Upper Franconia, who shares his enthusiasm for “his” instrument with thousands of followers on social media, is helping to refresh the organ’s somewhat dusty image: “Social media is a fantastic stage – bigger than any concert hall or church – and at the same time a wonderful way to introduce yourself to the wider world.”
+The organist, from Upper Franconia, shares his enthusiasm for “his” instrument with thousands of followers on social media.

 Born in 2005, Liebermann first studied piano before being accepted in autumn 2022 as a young student at the Hochschule für Musik in Mainz.
-Since the winter semester of 2025/26, the prizewinner of numerous competitions has been studying organ and church music at the University of Music and Performing Arts Munich.
-He was recently the first organist ever to receive the Deutschlandfunk Sponsorship Award at the Musikfest Bremen.
-“My goal is to become a concert organist and perform all over the world.
-It is an overwhelming feeling to play in front of an audience – on as many instruments as possible, in many countries and cultures.”
+A prizewinner of numerous competitions, Liebermann has been studying organ and church music at the University of Music and Performing Arts Munich since the winter semester of 2025/26,.
+He recently became the first organist ever to receive the Deutschlandfunk Sponsorship Award at the Musikfest Bremen.
 With these concerts, he makes his debut as an organist with the Berliner Philharmoniker.

 Emmanuel Pahud

-Emmanuel Pahud, principal flute of the Berliner Philharmoniker, was born in Geneva and studied in Brussels and Basel.
-At the age of 20, he completed his studies with Michel Debost at the Conservatoire National Supérieur de Musique, graduating with the Premier Prix, after which he continued his training with Aurèle Nicolet.
+Emmanuel Pahud, principal flautist of the Berliner Philharmoniker, was born in Geneva and studied in Brussels and Basel.
+At the age of 20, he completed his studies with Michel Debost at the Conservatoire National Supérieur de Musique, after which he continued his training with Aurèle Nicolet.
 He went on to win numerous first prizes at international competitions.
-Pahud gained orchestral experience as principal flute with the Radio Symphony Orchestra Basel and the Munich Philharmonic before joining the Berliner Philharmoniker in the same position in 1993.
+Pahud gained orchestral experience as principal flautist of the Radio Symphony Orchestra Basel and the Munich Philharmonic before joining the Berliner Philharmoniker in the same position in 1993.
 After a period as professor at the Geneva Conservatory, he returned to the orchestra in April 2002.

 As a soloist, he is in high demand worldwide and performs with leading symphony orchestras.
 With the Berliner Philharmoniker, he has appeared in flute concertos by Carl Nielsen, Marc-André Dalbavie, Elliott Carter and Jörg Widmann, among others.
 He is also an active chamber musician in various duo and ensemble formations—for example with the wind ensemble Les Vents Français—and appears regularly at the world’s major music centres.
 Together with Eric Le Sage and Paul Meyer, he founded the chamber music festival in Salon-de-Provence.
 Committed to expanding the flute repertoire, Pahud regularly commissions new works from composers such as Thierry Escaich, Toshio Hosokawa, Matthias Pintscher and others.
 Emmanuel Pahud was awarded the 2024 Léonie Sonning Music Prize.